-Valletta Cruise Port can accommodate the world's biggest liners of our quays that can accommodate 820-foot vessels is being widened by about 165 feet, which will allow us to comfortably accommodate large vessels.
+Over the last 20 years, the group has also continuously invested in the port's infrastructure and services to meet the needs of the world's biggest liners.
+Proof of its success came recently, when it welcomed the maiden voyage of MSC World Europa that houses 6,700 guests and 2,200 crew.
+"We're getting ourselves ready for the future as well," states Xuereb.
+"One of our quays that can accommodate 820-foot vessels is being widened by about 165 feet, which will allow us to comfortably accommodate large vessels.
 This will be completed in the first quarter of next year."